 The applications will be evaluated by a planning committee, represented by individuals from the American Lung Association in West Virginia, the West Virginia Asthma Coalition, the West Virginia Asthma Education and Prevention Program, and other entities who are knowledgeable in the areas of air quality, environmental matters, wellness initiatives, and community affairs.

-Providing a program, project, or committee developed and implemented whose purpose is to increases awareness of the importance of clean air, or health and wellness, or air pollution and their effects on the human body.
+Providing a program, a project, or a committee developed and initiated whose purpose is to increases awareness of the importance of clean indoor air, health and wellness, or air pollution and its affect on the human body.

 A voluntary program or project that has made a reduction in the emissions of air pollutants from an industrial or commercial source.

 A program, project, or policy that improves the indoor air quality in commercial or private places in a business, public building(s), workplace(s), public lodging facilities, residential areas, or community utilized greenspaces (city park).
 The program or project may include a policy or practice such as a "smoke free campus", a “flower pollen policy” (a known asthma trigger), the construction or remodeling of a facility, or a facility employing an “asthma friendly” technology to improve air quality.
 Those areas that are 100% smoke-free will be given preference for this award.

 A program, project, or policy that has advanced the knowledge of air pollution (indoor and outdoor) and wellness, and its connection to public health which may include providing an employee wellness initiative, smoking cessation education, chronic disease self-management class or training, nutrition and weight management education or program, or policy such as serving only healthy food options at workplace functions/events/meetings.
 The program, or project may vary in size, scope, and location.

 Environmental Impact Reduction: